 What’s Good for Nausea?

-It's probably best to just not eat if your tummy’s upset or if you have diarrhea.
+If your tummy is upset or if you have diarrhea, stick with bland foods.
 Sip clear drinks to keep your fluids up.
 You can try chipped ice, juices, sports drinks, ginger ale, clear broths, gelatin, and ice pops.

 Start with small amounts, like 4 to 8 ounces at a time for adults and 1 ounce or less at a time for children.
 Only use clear liquids (clear broth, juice, lemon-lime soda).
 If you're not sure if it's clear, pour it in a clear glass bowl and try to read something through it.
 If you can't see the letters, it isn’t clear.